signature-opensource/CK-AppIdentity/CK.AppIdentity/Configuration/README.md

 allows parts of a Tenant that share certain configuration aspects to be grouped together and these common configurations to be factored into a parent node.

-When the sections are anlyzed, recursive "Parties" sections are traversed and all "RemoteParty" are "flattened": the hierarchy applies only to configuration and key factorization/propagation, not to the structure of a Tenant itself: a Tenant is and remains a simple list of RemotePartys.
+When the sections are analyzed, recursive "Parties" sections are traversed and all "RemoteParty" are "flattened": the hierarchy applies only to configuration and key factorization/propagation, not to the structure of a Tenant itself: a Tenant is and remains a simple list of Remote Parties.

 The above examples are in JSON.
 The actual configuration is provided by the .NET abstraction [IConfigurationSection](https://learn.microsoft.com/fr-fr/dotnet/api/microsoft.extensions.configuration.iconfigurationsection)